1337kiwi/1337kiwi.github.io/source/_posts/omi-post-1.md

 And that's fine.

 I don't want it to replace anything.
 I want it to give an overview, just enough, for me to remember what was said, and then I can fill in the blanks.
 I can fill in the emotion and movement and tone and nuance.
 Besides, part of the beauty of human memory is that it's flawed.
 We forget things.
 We misremember things.
 We change things.
-I just don't want to forget the big things.
+I just don't want to forget the important things.

 So here's my thoughts.

-I need to build a local transcription engine.
-I want to minimize overhead, so llama.cpp instead of Ollama (ew!).
+I get to build a local transcription engine.
+I want to minimize overhead, so llama.cpp (yay!) instead of Ollama (ew!).
 I get to figure out models to run locally for:

 - Voice Recognition
 I'm thinking [Whisper-Diarization](https://github.com/MahmoudAshraf97/whisper-diarization) or [Whisper.cpp](https://github.com/ggml-org/whisper.cpp)